helidon-io/helidon/examples/microprofile/graphql/README.md

 # Microprofile GraphQL Example

-This example creates a simple Task API using Helidon's implementation of the Microprofile GraphQL API Specification (1.0.3)
+This example creates a simple Task API using Helidon's implementation of the Microprofile GraphQL API Specification.

 See [here](https://github.com/eclipse/microprofile-graphql) for more information on the Microprofile GraphQL Specification as well as the [Helidon documentation](https://helidon.io/docs/v2/#/mp/introduction/01_introduction)